kemalyst/kemalyst/README.md

 Rack's middleware.
 The handlers are chained together in a linked-list and each will perform some action against the HTTP::Server::Context and then call the next handler in the chain.
 The router will continue this chain for a specific route.
-The final handler should return the String that will be rendered as the body and then the chain will unwind and perform post handling.
+The final handler should return the generated response that will be returned as the body and then the chain will unwind and perform post handling.

 An example of a controller:
 ```